Is Affiliate Cash Club A Scam or a real way to make money online?

 Upsells, my friend!

-The way most of these programs work there will be plenty upselling within that will cost inexperienced victims hundreds of dollars!
+The way most of these programs work there will be plenty of upselling within that will cost inexperienced victims hundreds of dollars!

 This is the way affiliates get paid and it’s also how these creators and scammers make more money.